-23. Contextual safeguarding
+22. Contextual safeguarding

-At Stow Heath Primary School/Rainbow Day Nursery we know that safeguarding incidents and/or behaviours can be associated with factors outside our school and/or can occur between children outside our school.
+At Stow Heath Primary School we know that safeguarding incidents and/or behaviours can be associated with factors outside our school and/or can occur between children outside our school.
 All staff, but especially the designated safeguarding lead (or deputy) will consider the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children will consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Our DSL/deputy DSLs will consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

-Children's social care assessments should consider such factors, so our school/day nursery will provide as much information as possible as part of the referral process.
+Children's social care assessments should consider such factors, so our school will provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse

-24. Types and signs of abuse
+23. Types and signs of abuse